Housing Requirement

 5. From the $250 enrollment deposit, $100 will be deducted to serve as a non-refundable housing application fee.

 Assignments for the Fall semester are usually completed during the first week of June.
-Fall 2020 assignments will be slightly delayed and are expected to be announced around the end of June.
 Assignments for the Spring semester are usually completed during the first week of December.
 Please note that if your application is received after these dates, you will receive your assignment at a later date.

-You can see your assignment and roommate information, including their address, telephone, and Belmont email, by logging onto your MyBelmont account and click on My Housing and Dining.
-You will be getting additional mailings from us before you arrive; including dining information, offers from some of our campus partners about products like linens and personal property insurance, as well as instructions about Move-In Day.
+You can see your assignment and roommate information, including their address, telephone, and Belmont email, by logging onto your MyBelmont account and clicking on the green Housing icon from the Launch Pad.
+You will be getting additional information from us before you arrive; including dining information, offers from some of our campus partners about products like linens and personal property insurance, as well as instructions about Move-In Day.

 All students living in a residence hall are required to purchase a meal plan per the Housing Occupancy Agreement.
 All residential students will be assigned the minimum required meal plan option (see below) if no selection is made.
 If you would like to change your meal plan, you can do so through your myBelmont account under the housing tab.
 You may change your meal plan until the end of the drop/add period of the fall semester, but after that time you cannot change your meal plan until the next academic year.

-14 meals/week + 275 Declining Points (minimum required for all freshman students)
+ANYTIME PLAN 15: 15 meals/week + 325 Declining Points (minimum required for all freshman students)

-7 meals/week + 400 Declining Points (minimum required for all upperclassman facilities)
+BLOCK 125: 125 meals/semester + 475 Declining Points (minimum required for all upperclassman complexes)

 Declining Points are loaded onto the students ID card and it works much like a "check card".
 Declining Points do not roll over from semester to semester and must be used or those funds will be lost.
 Additional funds, called Bruin Bucks, can be billed to your student account up until the last day of drop/add.
 After that, they must be purchased through Belmont Central.
 Bruin Bucks roll over semester to semester until the students graduates and can be refunded if there is any left on the student's account upon graduation.
 Bruin Bucks can also be used at off campus locations.
 Click here for an updated list of merchants.